The International Steam Pages

 Asia

-There are four major museums.
+There are five major museums.
 These sites are in Chinese unless otherwise stated:

 Hong Kong